iraj720/golang-api/README.md

 4. Run !

-just 1 service has test because the project is small and there is no unit to work with. maybe some part of layers are same. this is all beacause of size of projects but I seperate them to differentiate. whenever it grows layers will show them selves :)
+just 1 service has test because the project is small and there is no unit to work with. maybe some part of layers are same. this is all beacause of size of project but I seperate them to differentiate. whenever it grows layers will show them selves :)